Chapter 2 : An Overcrowded Ride

 Background: Font color:

 I found my way towards the student compartments, trying to find Al and Fred.
-I think Fred figured something out, because he had written me the previous night demanding I immediately find and sit with them instead of torturing myself with Rose and Scorpius or anyone else.
+I think Fred figured something out with my situation, because he had written me the previous night demanding I immediately find and sit with them instead of torturing myself with Rose and Scorpius or anyone else.

 As I was busy looking through the windows of the compartment doors, I apparently didn't assume there would be other people on the train.
 In the haste, I elbowed the wall of the narrow hallway and fell hard to the floor as I barreled into one of those people.